 - Concerts in the Park (Portland, FREE): July – August — Enjoy a free concert at Portland area parks.
 Starts at 6:00 or 6:30 pm.

-- Portland Actors Ensemble (Portland Metro area parks, FREE): June – September — Experience Anthony and Cleopatra and A Midsummer Night’s Dream in area parks.
+- Portland Actors Ensemble (Portland Metro area parks, FREE): Early July – September — Experience Troilus and Cressida and The Winter’s Tale in area parks.

 - Portland’s Food Carts (Portland, $$): Explore an incredible array of cheap and unique eats with carts located around Portland.
 You can even take a guided tour!

 - Portland’s Farmers Markets (Portland Metro, FREE): Hit a market every day and enjoy local food and wares.

-- McMennamins (Portland Metro, $$$): Unique pubs, restaurants, breweries, winery and hotels.
+- McMenamins (Portland Metro, $$$): Unique pubs, restaurants, breweries, winery and hotels.
 The food is good, but go to experience the renovated historical locations.
 Well, and the food.

 - Burgerville (Portland Metro, $-$$): The very best in fast-food.
 High quality ingredients, great prices, and crazy about local sustainability.
 Conveniently located throughout the Portland Metro area.